ErikMLysfjord/beerbuddy/README.md

 ## How to use the website

 To be able to use the website you must first register to the website.
-You only need to register your name, and then a unique ID is generated and stored in the localstorage.
+You only need to register your name, and then a unique ID is generated automatically.
+Your user will be saved in the database, as well as the localstorage.
+The userdata is put in localstorage as to ensure that the user is logged in when navigating the page.
 This will then be used to identify you and your actions.

 You can search for beers, and also alter filters to be able to find just the type of beer you're after.
 You can also sort the beers by popularity.